infernojs/inferno/packages/inferno-router/README.md

 Features added from react-router@6:
 - Async data fetching before navigation using [`loader`-attribute](https://reactrouter.com/en/main/route/loader).
 See [demo](https://github.com/infernojs/inferno/tree/master/demo/inferno-router-demo).

-NOTE: While we want the basic fetch behaviour is the same as react-router@6, we are currently missing:
+NOTE: While we want the basic fetch behaviour to be the same as react-router@6, we are currently missing:
-- progress bar support
+- download progress support
 - form submission
+- redirect support
+- not exposing headers, type or status code to render method

 ## Client side usage